History, Philosophy and Religion

 As a continuation of American History to 1865, this course looks at the United States from the post-Civil War period to the present day emphasizing political, economic and social developments.
 (HIST 150 is not a pre-requisite for HIST 152.)

-HIST 154 History of Women (3 Credits)
+HIST 154 U.S. Women's History (3 Credits)

-The role and status of women in US society from the colonial period to the current women's movement, with the emphasis on women's contributions to and participation in the various national social institutions is studied in this course.
+The role and status of women in U.S. society from the colonial period to the current women's movement, with the emphasis on women's contributions to and participation in the various national social institutions is studied in this course.
 (Cross-listed with Women's and Gender Studies.)

 HIST 156 Western Civilization 1648 (3 Credits)